KingAlbot/poemsParse/README.md

 # poemsParse

-Parse all poems from stih.su
+Multithreaded parsing of all poems from stih.su